wdneff2/thebestWAY/StatusReport.md

 # Milestone Report
-> This report serves as an update the to Project plan in regards to any progress that is made towards to the final submision in regards to the project
+> This report serves as an update the to Project plan in regards to any progress that is made towards to the final submision

 ---